DanEdens/DansHammerSpoon/HotkeyManager_README.md

 This can happen due to timing issues with the webview component.
 The latest version has improved error handling to prevent these issues by:

-1. Adding proper null checking throughout the code
+1. Adding comprehensive null checking throughout the code
 2. Using safer reference handling for the webview object
 3. Adding verification timers to catch potential race conditions
-4. Using pcall() for operations that might fail
+4. Using pcall() for all operations that might fail
+5. Graceful handling of webview creation failures
+6. Implementing timeout-based cleanup to prevent resource leaks
+7. Enhanced error logging to help diagnose issues

+If you still encounter webview-related errors, try these solutions:
+1. Reload Hammerspoon
-If you still encounter webview-related errors, try reloading Hammerspoon or check for conflicts with other extensions that might interfere with webview operations.
+2. Check for conflicts with other extensions that might interfere with webview operations
+3. Verify that you have the latest version of HotkeyManager
+4. Adjust the display configuration (width/height) to match your screen's capabilities

+The module includes multiple layers of error handling to provide the best possible user experience even in the event of internal errors.